Male hand starts fire with a fire steel, fire striker

 At this point, you may be wondering what is tinder.
 And no, it’s not a dating site.
 Tinder is anything that can easily light.
 If you already know what tinder is, you may need to re-think that in terms of how to use a Ferro rod.

 A product called Flamers Firelighters will work wet and take flint and steel sparks to act as your tinder.
 It takes some work out of having to gather tinder in the woods.
-I always keep my tinder DRY in a ziplock and suggest you do the same.
+I always keep my DRY tinder in a ziplock and suggest you do the same.

 A Huge Tip: Vaseline Dipped Cotton Balls